 Dealing with Large Mailboxes when Moving to Office 365

 The first thing you’ll probably want to do is pinpoint larger mailboxes.
-Apart from taking a long time to get moved across, if you have any mailboxes that exceed 50 GB you will need to make them smaller prior to your move.
+Apart from taking a long time to get moved across, if you have any mailboxes that exceed 100 GB (or more realistically, 90GB) you will need to adopt a different strategy for moving these mailboxes.

-Suggesting that users start deleting (or centrally enforcing deletions) to get back under 50GBs is an approach that just won’t wash these days…so what are the options?
+Suggesting that users start deleting (or centrally enforcing deletions) to get back under 90GBs is an approach that just won’t wash these days…so what are the options?

 A common approach taken by our customers is to archive larger mailboxes to bring them down in size.
 This can be achieved: